openeuler-mirror/kernel/Documentation/filesystems/proc.rst

 3.11	/proc/<pid>/patch_state - Livepatch patch operation state
 -----------------------------------------------------------------
-When CONFIG_LIVEPATCH is enabled, this file displays the value of the patch state for the task.
+When CONFIG_LIVEPATCH_FTRACE is enabled, this file displays the value of the patch state for the task.

 A value of '-1' indicates that no patch is in transition.